Key Generation for Internet of Things: A Contemporary Survey: Key Generation Systems for IoT Devices

 \paragraph{Channel Probing} This step requires bidirectional transmissions between Alice and Bob.
 In particular, Alice first transmits a signal to Bob who will measure the channel information via some channel parameters, e.g., RSSI, channel impulse response (CIR) and channel frequency responses (CFR).
 Bob will then reply a signal to Alice who will measure the same parameter.
 This completes a pair of measurements.
 Alice and Bob keep probing until they collect sufficient measurements, $X_A$ and $X_B$, respectively.

 The selection of the channel parameter depends on the adopted wireless technologies.
 While RSSI is almost provided in all the wireless standards, CIR and CFR are only available in wideband systems.
-For example, ultrawideband (UWB) systems are able to estimate the CIR~\cite{wilson2007channel,bulenok2016experimental} while IEEE 802.11 Orthogonal Frequency-Division Multiplexing (OFDM) can obtain the CFR~\cite{liu2013fast,xi2014keep,zhang2016efficient,zhang2019design}.
+For example, UWB systems are able to estimate the CIR~\cite{wilson2007channel,bulenok2016experimental} while IEEE 802.11 Orthogonal Frequency-Division Multiplexing (OFDM) can obtain the CFR~\cite{liu2013fast,xi2014keep,zhang2016efficient,zhang2019design}.

-\paragraph{Quantization} As cryptographic algorithms require binary input, the analog channel measurements, $X_u$ should be quantized into binary sequence $K_u$.
-This can be completed by comparing $X_u$ against thresholds and assign bit sequences.
-For example, a mean-based quantizer is a very simple example.
-We can first calculate the mean value $\mu_u = E\{X_u\}$ as threshold.
-The bit assignment can be completed as follows:
+\paragraph{Quantization} As cryptographic algorithms require binary input, the analog measurements, $X_u$, should be converted into binary sequence $K_u$, which can be completed by comparing $X_u$ to thresholds and assign bit sequences.
+The thresholds can be determined based on the mean value and variance as well as cumulative distribution functions (CDF).

-More quantizers have been designed to optimise the performance.
-For example, a multi-bit quantizer can generate multiple bits per measurements and gray code is used to reduce key mismatch~\cite{patwari2010high}.
+\textbf{Mean and standard deviation-based quantizer} ~\cite{mathur2008radio,jana2009effectiveness} chooses the thresholds based on the mean value and the variance of the channel measurements.
+Specifically, the bit assignment can be completed as follows:

+where $\mu_u$ is the mean value and $\sigma$ is the standard deviation.
+This quantizer is very easy to implement.
+However, it is not robust to burst error.

+\textbf{CDF-based quantizer}~\cite{patwari2010high} calculates the thresholds based on the CDF of the channel measurements, $F(x)$.
+CDF-based quantizer can be implemented as a multi-bit quantizer.
+The thresholds can be calculated as